Matthew White Ridley, 1st Viscount Ridley: Political career

 In 1868, he was elected Conservative Member of Parliament for Northumberland North, and held this seat until the 1885 general election, when he was defeated in his attempt to stand for the new seat of Hexham.
 At the 1886 general election he contested Newcastle-upon-Tyne, again unsuccessfully, but returned to Parliament in an 1886 by-election at Blackpool.
 Having been Under-Secretary of State for the Home Department for two years in Disraeli's administration, Sir Matthew Ridley (as he became when he succeeded his father as fifth baronet in 1877) was Financial Secretary to the Treasury in Lord Salisbury's interim government of 1885 to 1886.
 In 1895, after the fall of Lord Rosebery's ministry, and having already failed in April of that year to be elected Speaker of the House of Commons, Ridley became Home Secretary, and held this post until his retirement in 1900.
 He was that same year created Viscount Ridley and Baron Wensleydale, of Blagdon and Blyth in the County of Northumberland.

+Ridley received the honorary degree of LL.D. from the Royal University of Ireland in april 1900, when he was in Dublin during the visit of Queen Victoria to Ireland that year.

 Family

-Lord Ridley married Mary Georgiana Marjoribanks (1850 – 14 March 1909), daughter of The 1st Baron Tweedmouth and his wife, Isabella Weir-Hogg, on 10 December 1873.
+Lord Ridley married Mary Georgiana Marjoribanks (1850 – 14 March 1909), daughter of the 1st Baron Tweedmouth and his wife, Isabella Weir-Hogg, on 10 December 1873.
 They were parents to five children: